Hai4320/How-mobile-cross-platform-works/README.md

        Compose UI: Composition -> Composition Tree -> Layout Phase -> Draw(Canvas + Skiko) -> Skiko + GPU -> Display.

-### KMM library
-- KMM support some libs which support iOS and Android targets: https://github.com/terrakok/kmp-awesome

-- How to use Android only/IOS only libs on KMM project

-Why Compose multiplatform is Beta?

-_**If apple won't fuck it up and prevent JetBrains from developing compose support for iOS then I think it has higher chances of success than flutter and react.**_

 ## React Native